Vitalos logo

 High

-RDW-CV measures variation in red blood cell size.
+RDWC measures the variation in red blood cell size (anisocytosis).

-Red Cell Distribution Width - Coefficient of Variation reflects the variability in size of red blood cells.
-Increased RDW can indicate mixed anemia or other hematologic disorders.
+RDW-CV (Red Cell Distribution Width - Coefficient of Variation) quantifies the variability in the size of red blood cells.
+Elevated values suggest a mix of cell sizes.

 Complete Blood Count